HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 scp -P 2220 bandit13@bandit.labs.overthewire.org:sshkey.private ~/Desktop/
 ```

 The SSH key should now be stored in my Desktop.
-Before we use the key to connect to **bandit14** we must first adjust the permissions to **read only** the current permissions are too open.
+Before we use the key to connect to **bandit14** we must first adjust the permissions to **read only** as the current permissions are too open.
 We can confirm the current permissions by using the `ls` command with the `-l` like so (ensure you're in the directory that you're running the search for):

 ```bash
 ls -l